JSTheron/JSTheron/README.md

 - 🌱 I’m currently learning how to use Git and GitHub.
 - 💞️ I’m looking to collaborate on ...
 - 📫 How to reach me ...
+- 🖖 Learn as though you will live forever.

 <!---
 JSTheron/JSTheron is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.